You are here: Urology Textbook > Drugs in Urology > Enzalutamide

-Enzalutamide is indicated for the treatment of progressive castration-resistant prostate cancer.
-Enzalutamide is approved for the treatment of progressive castration-resistant prostate cancer after chemotherapy with docetaxel since 2012: Enzalutamide extended progression-free survival compared with placebo (8.3 vs. 3.0 months) and total survival (18.4 vs. 13.6 months) (Scher et al., 2012).
-In the PREVAIL trial, a high efficacy of enzalutamide before chemotherapy was also demonstrated in castration-resistant prostate carcinoma: prolonged progression-free survival, thus later necessity of chemotherapy, which was even more successful in the enzalutamide group (Beer et al., 2014).
-Enzalutamide has also been approved as a treatment option before chemotherapy since 2014.
+Enzalutamide is a treatment option for metastatic castration-resistant prostate cancer.
+In patients after docetaxel chemotherapy, enzalutamide prolonged progression-free survival (8.3 vs. 3.0 months) and overall survival (18.4 vs. 13.6 months) compared to placebo (Scher et al, 2012).
+The PREVAIL study also demonstrated a high efficacy of enzalutamide prior to chemotherapy in castration-resistant prostate cancer: longer progression-free survival, hence subsequent need for chemotherapy, which was even more successful in the enzalutamide group (Beer et al, 2014).
+Enzalutamide is approved for chemotherapy-naïve patients since 2014.

 Mechanism of Action of Enzalutamide

 Enzalutamide inhibits the signal transduction of the androgen receptor: p>

 - Competitive inhibition of the androgen binding to the androgen receptor

 - Prevents translocation of activated receptors to the cell nucleus

 - Inhibits the binding of the activated androgen receptor to the DNA